-Download and fill out our application form, which will be made available on March 14.
+Download and fill out our application form, which will be made available on April 15, 2016.
 You can send in your materials via mail or email to the addresses listed on the application.
 All applications must be received by Wednesday, June 1, 2016.

-In order to ensure timely processing, applications must be received in our offices by Friday, May 9, 2014.
+In order to ensure timely processing, applications must be received in our offices by Wednesday, June 1, 2016.
 If you are concerned about delivery speed, feel free to submit your materials via email.

-This program has been created in consultation with the Department of Education.
-However, it is a supplement to the annual professional development offered by the Office of Arts and Special Projects.
+This program has been created in consultation with the Department of Education and is a supplement to the annual professional development offered by the Office of Arts and Special Projects.

 A tentative list of dates, workshop topics and guest faculty can be found on our program details page.
 We will keep this up to date as we confirm additional details.